 Meta Tags

-One of the reason I wanted to fix SEO is links on social media.
-Adding few tags related to social media sharing can have better experience when sharing links on social media sites.
+One of the reasons I wanted to fix SEO is links on social media.
+Adding a few tags related to social media sharing can give a better experience when sharing links on social media sites.

-To add social media related meta tags I made following changes to pages/posts/[id.tsx]
+To add social media-related meta tags I made the following changes to pages/posts/[id.tsx] and lib/post.tsx

 // pages/posts/[id.tsx]